 Wildlife could also be a source of E. coli loading in this assessment unit.
 Transport of animal waste to surface waters is dependent on animal habitat and proximity to surface waters.
 Waterfowl and riparian mammals often deposit waste directly into streams, while other riparian species deposit waste in the floodplain where it can be transported to surface waters by runoff during precipitation events.
 Animal waste deposited in upland areas can also be transported to canals, streams, and rivers; however, due to the distance from uplands to surface streams, only larger precipitation events can sustain enough runoff to transport upland animal waste to surface waters (Colorado Department of Public Health and Environment, 2019).
 The Spring Creek watershed overlaps the Wasatch Mountains West (17a) Wildlife Management Unit (WMU).
 The Utah Division of Wildlife Resources (DWR) Springville Office provided population estimates for big game for the WMU (personal communication between Dale Liechty, DWR, and Amy Dickey, DWQ, January 5, 2021).
 The Spring Creek watershed accounts for less than 2% of the WMU acreage.
 UDWR estimates that there are 3,000 deer, 800 elk, and 200 moose in the WMU based on the 2019 Utah Big Game Annual Report.

-The wildlife E. coli contribution for the TMDL was estimated using 5% of the big game population estimates provided by DWR coupled with 184 days in the recreation season and the average daily fecal coliform production rate specific to each wildlife type (Table 14).
+The wildlife E. coli contribution for the TMDL was estimated using 5% of the big game population estimates provided by DWR coupled with 184 days in the recreation season and the average daily fecal coliform production rate specific to each wildlife type (Table 13).
+The use of 5% instead of the 2% is included due to the movement of wildlife in and out of the assessment unit.
 Wildlife is considered a natural source and part of the background loading allocation for the purposes of this TMDL (Chapter 6).